You are here

 - Soon after sex, twist the condom and gently pull it out, making sure that no ejaculate is spilled

 - Tie it in a knot and put it in the garbage

 Reports of broken condoms are rare, but it is possible if the penis are pushing against the end of the condom.
 Find out what to do if a condom breaks.

 Condoms and oral sex

-Condoms are recommended for oral sex because some STIs, including herpes simplex, gonorrhea and syphilis, are easily passed during oral sex.
-Use condoms on the penis or cut them lengthwise and hold them against the vagina/frontal hole or anus to make a barrier.
+Condoms are recommended for oral sex because some STIs, including herpes simplex, gonorrhea, chlamydia and syphilis, are easily passed during oral sex.
+External condoms can be cut lengthwise and held against the vagina or anus to make a barrier.
 Flavoured and non-lubricated condoms may taste better than regular latex condoms.

 Some tips for pleasure and condoms

 Some people say that sex is just not the same with condoms.
 Others feel that using condoms is less intimate or it means you don’t trust your partner.
 On the other hand, many people see regular condom use as a sign of caring.
 Using condoms can show that you are willing to take steps to keep yourself and others healthy.

 Learning to be comfortable with condoms and making them a regular part of your sexual life can improve your confidence with sex and prevent STIs.
 Keep condoms nearby so that they are easy to use when you need them.
 Studies show that over time, you will notice the condom less and the pleasure more.